redbear/Duo/docs/getting_started.md

 				$ screen /dev/tty.ACMX

 				where ACMX is your Duo device serial port.

+			Note, you can list the device if you are not sure by:

+				$ ls /dev/tty.usbmodem*
+			or

+				$ ls /dev/tty.ACM*

+			If not such device, you may need to check your USB cable.

 	* Press 'v' to the terminal screen, you will see the firmware version.

 	* Press 'i', you will see the Device ID of the Duo.